OSA is a prevalent yet underdiagnosed disease, currently affecting over 50 million adults in the United States, yet up to 80% of cases ...

-Dr. Jonna Lee Morris explains how language and reporting patterns affect OSA presentation in women, and why many remain overlooked.
+Dr. Jonna Morris explains how language and reporting patterns affect OSA presentation in women, and why many remain overlooked.

 Hear from Prof. Winfried Randerath about the adoption of the Baveno classification into clinical practice and the role of primary care in ...